-The debate about both Maximum Power Point Tracking (MPPT) versus Switched Regulation (or referred as Pulse Width Modulation – PWM) is worth a discussion if you are either not sure what both these types of solar charging methods are, or if you are intending on making a decision on purchasing a Stand Alone (or Remote Area, Off Grid power system).
+The debate about both Maximum Power Point Tracking (MPPT) versus Switched Regulation (or referred as Pulse Width Modulation – PWM) is worth a discussion if you are either not sure what both these types of solar charging methods are, or if you are intending on making a decision on purchasing a Stand Alone (Off Grid Solar system).

 Many manufacturers’ claim MPPT’s gain up to 30% more power than from conventional switched solar regulators (PWM) we’ll investigate whether this is true and whether the cost of purchasing a MPPT over a PWM is actually worth the investment – as MPPT usually cost more than a Switched Regulator of same Current Rating.

 Switched solar regulators have been around for over 30 years and have proved to be a reliable means of preventing batteries from over-charging in Off Grid solar.
 I personally was reluctant to use a MPPT for some time as the advantages seemed quite insignificant compared to the actual cost.
 Futhermore, the reliability and longevity of switched regulators seemed to be an overall advantage, whereas MPPTs are quite new in terms of actual use.

 Why would a device take it’s place be necessary when infact switched regulators are perfectly suited to their job?

 Well over a decade of field experience with MPPTs has lead to an increased reliability of these devices.
 Furthermore, they do have increased yields in electricity harvesting over switched regulators, however this is dependent on the type of system you have and possibly even the geographic location of the Off Grid solar system.